 When you pay the state $95 for a speeding ticket, you’ll also be required to pay for programs and flat fees that could raise the price to as much as $243.

 - $20 for the county probation department.

 Penalizing drivers with additional costs and surcharges should not be practiced by the state of Arizona.
 Government-run programs should receive their funding from taxpayers, without drivers picking up the remainder of the tab.

 Along with the financial consequences, there also can be a personal impact from a criminal speeding ticket.
 In Arizona, a criminal speeding ticket is a class 3 misdemeanor.
 If you’re found guilty, every time you’re asked if you have a criminal record, you’ll have to answer “yes”.

-At Corso Law Group, we understand the consequences and the true costs of a speeding ticket.
+At Corso Law Group, we understand the consequences and the true costs of a speeding ticket in Arizona.
 If you are charged with speeding, the lawyers at Corso Law Group will fight for you and obtain the best possible outcome.

 Click for a free consultation or call (480) 471-4616.